dlgur1994/Classifying-Words-of-a-Person-with-Articulation-Disorder-using-Deep-Learning/README.md

     > |to_wav|wav|mono|44.1 kHz|16 bit|pcm|
     > |separated|wav|mono|44.1 kHz|16 bit|pcm|
 - make train/test data
+    - RenameFiles.py
+        - rename separated raw data files on the local machine
+    - DivideTrainTest.py
+        - divide files into trian files and test files on the local machine
     - ExtractFeature.py
         - extract MFCC features
-            - 13 mfcc features are usually used for speech recognition
         - decide the length of input same
+        - normalize MFCC feature values to values between 0 and 1
         - store features into a npz file
-    - CombineFeatureFiles.py
+    - MakeXFeatures.py
-        - combine all npz files into one npz file.
+        - combine all npz files into one npz file for train and test.
     - MakeLables.py
-        - make y labels
+        - make y labels for train and test
-            - 9 classes 90 times

 3. Train
-- CNN
+- CNN.ipynb
+    - use the CNN algorithm to classify data that has been changed into images

 4. Test